 \subsection{Profile Consistency}

 The vessel flow, $\vu$, specifies the directionality of the vessel.
 At each point $\vp$, the orthogonal plane to the vessel flow specifies the vessel's profile.
-For example, the profile of a three-dimensional vessel at each point is a disk.
-Given a template, $T$, one expects the resized vessel profile to match the template.
+Given a template $T$, one expects the resized vessel profile to match the template.
 We use $I \circ \Phi_{(\vu , r)}(\vp)$ to denote the profile of image $I$ at point $\vp$ along the direction $\vu(\vp)$.
-The $r(\vp)$ denoting the estimated local size of the vessel (one of the network outputs) specifies the radial field of view of the profile.
-Here, the resizing can simply be done by resampling according to $r(\vp)$.
-The $\Phi_{(\vu , r)}$ denotes a transformation and $\circ$ denotes the composition of the transformation with image, $I$.
+The output $r(\vp)$ specifies the radial field of view of the profile.
+The image is resized by resampling according to $r(\vp)$.
+The $\Phi_{(\vu , r)}$ denotes this transformation and $\circ$ denotes the composition of the transformation with image $I$.
 Similar to image registration, we maximize a similarity metric ($\mathcal{S}(\cdot,\cdot)$) between the template ($T$) and the transformed profile ($I \circ \Phi_{(\vu , r)}(\vp)$) over the entire domain ($\Omega$):

 Various choices are possible for $\mathcal{S}(\cdot,\cdot)$.
 We use Normalized Cross-Correlation (NCC) because of its robustness to changes in the illumination and contrast.
 The $\mathcal{L}_m(\vu,r; I,T)$ indicates that the value of the loss is a function of vessel flow, $\vu$ and vessel radius, $r$ given the image and template.
 For other tube-like structures such as airways, one can change the template.
-We use $V(\vp)$, defined everywhere in the domain, as a new \textbf{Vesselness} value, which can be visualized as an image.
-We define more robust version of $V(\vp)$ in the Appendix.
+We define $V(\vp)$ in the domain as a \textbf{vesselness} value for the pixel $\vp$.